Internal Controls

 Link to Policies

-The Internal Control module and the Policy module are linked one with another for this reason, ideally when a control is created you will associate "documentation", back to the "End-point encryption" control the following documents could be applicable:
+The Internal Control module and the Policy module are linked one with another for this reason, ideally when a control is created you will associate "documentation", back to the "End-point encryption" example the following documents could be applicable:

 • End-point device build procedure